 By enrolling in this course, the student expressly grants MSU a limited right in all intellectual property created by the student for the purpose of this course.
-The limited right shall include but shall not be limited to the right to reproduce the students work product in order to verify originality and authenticity, and for educational purposes.
+The limited right shall include but shall not be limited to the right to reproduce the students' work to verify originality and authenticity, and for educational purposes.